 Concrete maturity is an index value that represents the progression of concrete curing.
-It is based on an equation that takes into account concrete temperature, time, and strength gain.
+It is based on an an an account takes into account concrete temperature, time, and strength gain.
 Concrete maturity is an accurate way to determine real-time strength values of curing concrete.